 - Developing indicators of effectiveness to create a guidebook of best practices for monitoring FCZs in Laos.

 - Testing the guidebook by working with civil society organizations to measure FCZ indicators at pilot sites in the field.

 - Refining, finalizing, and disseminating the FCZ monitoring guidebook.

-This project is funded by the Critical Ecosystem Partnership Fund, and will use the Mekong Fish Network as a platform to share project experiences and provide networking opportunities for organizations involved with or interested in FCZs.
+This project was funded by the Critical Ecosystem Partnership Fund from 2015–2019 and used the Mekong Fish Network as a platform to share project experiences and provide networking opportunities for organizations involved with or interested in FCZs.
 Project partners include WWF Laos and the Lao Department of Livestock and Fisheries.

 Vientiane Times article: Workshop Launches Guidebook to Assess Fish Conservation Zones